 5 Great Facebook Ad Copy Examples

 Let’s start with one we all know and love.
-Copywriting for Facebook ads is something every marketer in 2020 should feel comfortable doing, and getting started isn’t as daunting as it may seem.
+Marketing copywriting for Facebook ads is something every marketer in 2022 should feel comfortable doing, and getting started isn’t as daunting as it may seem.

 PayPal clearly recognizes the pain point customers are experiencing with other companies and solves it in 3 short sentences.